 [Register for MBBS Companion to Check Your Chances in MBBS/BDS College based on NEET Rank & Check medical college fee structure, Last Year Cut off, Seat matrix and more]

-The Unreserved category candidates will be required to obtain marks equal to or more than the 50th percentile in order to qualify NEET.
+The Unreserved category candidates are required to obtain marks equal to or more than the 50th percentile in order to qualify NEET and as per the NEET 2018 cutoff, 6,34,897 candidates from UR category have qualified the exam.
 However, for candidates belonging to reserved categories, viz.
 Scheduled Caste (SC), Scheduled Tribe (ST) and Other Backward Classes (OBC), the minimum qualifying Cut off of NEET 2018 is 40th percentile.
 The corresponding Cut off score of NEET Cut off 2018 percentiles, which will be the minimum ‘marks’ required to qualify NEET 2018, will be declared along with the declaration of the NEET 2018 result.
 Candidates can check here complete details about NEET 2018 cut off, including minimum qualifying percentiles, previous year NEET Cut off trends and highlights, etc.

-As per the NEET 2017 statistics, out of 10,90,085 candidates who appeared, only 6,11,539 could qualify the exam by scoring marks equal to or more than the NEET Cut off qualifying percentile requirements.
-As per the data, unreserved candidates had to score atleast 131 marks in NEET 2017 in order to get equal to or above the 50th percentile and reserved category candidates had to score at least 107 marks in order to get equal to or above the 40th percentile as per the qualifying Cut off requirements of NEET.
+As per the NEET 2017 statistics, out of 10,90,085 candidates who appeared, only 6,11,539 could qualify the exam by scoring marks equal to or more than the NEET cutoff qualifying percentile requirements.
+As per previous year data, unreserved candidates had to score atleast 131 marks in NEET 2017 in order to get equal to or above the 50th percentile and reserved category candidates had to score at least 107 marks in order to get equal to or above the 40th percentile as per the qualifying cutoff requirements of NEET.

 NEET 2018 Minimum Qualifying Percentile

-Candidates aspiring to qualify NEET 2018 will be required to score equivalent to or more than the percentile Cut off of NEET 2018 as mentioned in the table below.
+Candidates aspiring to qualify NEET 2018 are to score equivalent to or more than the percentile cutoff of NEET 2018 and the marks as mentioned in the table below.